 Warfel started using corn and soybeans that have been genetically modified, that means scientists have been able to identify and multiply the strongest and best genes.

-He says he doesn’t necessarily have to worry about the weather anymore and has seen a huge difference in his yield compared to the years before GMOs were around.
+He says he doesn’t necessarily have to worry about the weather anymore and has seen a huge difference in his yield compared to the years before GMOs were around.“About 25 years ago, we had a drought and this was before current genetics.
+My corn that year yielded just over 100 bushels per acre.
+With the change in the genetics, it was only 155.
+It was 55 bushels better than my corn was earlier because of genetics.”

 According to the Illinois Farm Bureau, 89 percent of corn in Illinois and 92 percent of soybeans are grown from genetically engineered seeds.